Quick answer

 New hires no longer need months to "learn the territory" through trial and error.
 The optimization tool shows them where to go and in what order from day one.
 Territory knowledge shifts from the rep's memory to the system, reducing ramp-up time and protecting the company when experienced reps leave.

-The RouteForce approach
+The Tourvia approach

-RouteForce is a 100% native Salesforce application (managed package 2GP) that brings route optimization directly into your Salesforce org.
+Tourvia is a 100% native Salesforce application (managed package 2GP) that brings route optimization directly into your Salesforce org.

 That matters because route planning alone is rarely enough.
 Teams also need a rollout story, admin clarity, and field execution that stays attached to CRM context.